mattrussi/gitlab-com-runbooks/docs/runway/privileged_access_management.md

 Refer to [cells breakglass documentation](../cells/breakglass.md) on when to escalate.

+## Who can escalate

+By default the following groups are able to escalate:

+- `group:runway-maintainers@gitlab.com` for `project_read`
+- `group:infrasec@gitlab.com` for `project_read`,  `project_admin` and `breakglass`
+- `group:gcp-sirt-sg@gitlab.com` for `project_read`,  `project_admin` and `breakglass`
+- `group:gcp-ops-sg@gitlab.com` for `project_read`,  `project_admin` and `breakglass`

+Refer to the [provisioner](https://gitlab.com/gitlab-com/gl-infra/platform/runway/provisioner/-/blob/66677a59bf00146b23a8f9584d94a15b0fce4682/modules/managed_project/locals.tf#L64) for the default list of principals.

+Service owners can configure additional principals by using the [`pam_config` field](https://gitlab.com/gitlab-com/gl-infra/platform/runway/provisioner/-/blob/66677a59bf00146b23a8f9584d94a15b0fce4682/schemas/inventory.schema.json#L131) when configuring the GCP project group in the [inventory.yml](https://gitlab.com/gitlab-com/gl-infra/platform/runway/provisioner/-/blob/66677a59bf00146b23a8f9584d94a15b0fce4682/inventory.yml#L224).

 ## How to escalate

 Google provides guides to request access through [the console](https://cloud.google.com/iam/docs/pam-request-temporary-elevated-access#request-grant-console)